JianhuaHuang/streamlineR/README.md

     ## 5 45 < · <= 66      f 160 < · <= 240     4      1
     ## 6 45 < · <= 66      f 160 < · <= 240     2      0

-After replacing the numerical variables with bins, the numerical varialbes are converted to categorical variables automatically.
+After replacing the numerical variables with bins, the numerical variables are converted to categorical variables automatically.

 Level Statistics (Frequence, Rate, WOE, and IV): `level.stat`
 -------------------------------------------------------------

-For all of the categorical varialbes, it is useful to calculate some statistics (e.g., population frequence, good/bad rates, and WOE) for different levels and variables, before building the models.
+For all of the categorical variables, it is useful to calculate some statistics (e.g., population frequency, good/bad rates, and WOE) for different levels and variables, before building the models.
 The `level.stat` function is designed for this purpose.
 In order to use the `level.stat` function, the dependent variable (y) should be binary, and you should specify which value is flagged as 0/1 in the `level.stat` output.

 ``` r
 col.x <- c('age', 'gender', 'platelet', 'stage')